As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

 Pease began his career at Knight Frank & Rutley as a graduate trainee, before moving to the Central Board of Finance for the Church of England where he ran two funds.
-He moved to Windsor Investment Management in 1987 where he set up and rang the European Unit Trust.
+He moved to Windsor Investment Management in 1987 where he set up and ran the European Unit Trust.
 In 1989 he joined Jupiter, running the Jupiter European fund and heading up a five-strong team.
-He joined New Star in May 2001 and then Henderson when it acquired New Star in 2009 and was a Director of European Equities there from April 2009 - May 2015.
+He joined New Star in May 2001 and then Henderson when it acquired New Star in 2009 and was a Director of European Equities there from 2009-2015.
 In June 2015 Pease set up Crux, bringing his European Special Situations with him from Henderson.
 He holds a BA in General Arts from Durham University.
+Milne graduated from Magdalen College, Oxford with a double first class degree in Engineering Science.
+He began his career in 2002 at KPMG in London where he qualified as a chartered accountant before moving into corporate finance.
+In 2006 he joined New Star Asset Management and in 2009 he transferred to Henderson Global Investors when it bought New Star.
+He worked on the Henderson European Special Situations fund from launch in 2009 and in 2015 he moved to CRUX at the same time as the fund and Pease.

-Richard Pease has 27.8 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been +0.43%.
-During the worst period of relative performance (from September 1990 - February 1993) there was a decline of 18% relative to the index.
-The worst absolute loss has been 40%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.
+Richard Pease / James Milne has 9.7 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been +0.26%.
+During the worst period of relative performance (from September 2016 - March 2019) there was a decline of 12% relative to the index.
+The worst absolute loss has been 22%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 99%.

 |Periods of worst performance|